Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-The train journey from Leeds to Edinburgh combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Leeds, you can get to Edinburgh in just 3 hours 28 minutes, making it an ideal and convenient choice for travelling between them.
+Taking the train from Leeds to Edinburgh is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Leeds, you can arrive at Edinburgh in just 3 hours 11 minutes, making it a quick and convenient option for travelling between these two places.

 While Leeds to Edinburgh trains are usually on time, delays or disruptions may occur due to weather, strikes, and other factors.
 Finding a train timetable for your trip from Leeds to Edinburgh is easy with Train Journey Planner.
 Simply enter your departure and arrival stations to get a detailed schedule of available trains.
 Input your travel details to discover the best routes, connections, and train times.